Malini Gaur

-Malini Laxmansingh Gaur (born 19 June 1961) is an Indian politician serving as the mayor of Indore.
+Malini Laxmansingh Gaur is an Indian politician serving as the mayor of Indore.
 She is a member of the Bharatiya Janata Party.
 She became mayor in February 2015 by defeating her nearest rival Archana Jaiswal of Indian National Congress by 2.8 lakh votes.
 Consequently, she became only the second woman to do so after Umashashi Sharma.
 Her husband Laxman Singh Gaur, was the former higher education minister of Madhya Pradesh who died in a car accident near Dewas in February 2008.